Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ## Integration with BIOMERO

-The ADI system is designed to work seamlessly with BIOMERO's workflow management:
+The BIOMERO.importer system is designed to work seamlessly with the BIOMERO 2.0 environment:

-- Shares the same PostgreSQL database for order coordination
+- Shares the same PostgreSQL database (BIOMERO.db) for order coordination with BIOMERO.analyzer
-- Integrates with BIOMERO's authentication and authorization
+- Integrates with BIOMERO's OMERO.biomero web plugin for a unified interface
-- Supports BIOMERO's containerized processing workflows
-- Provides audit trails for regulatory compliance
+- Provides audit trails for FAIR provenance

 ## Future Development